vunf1/portfolio/README.md

 ### **n8n Webhook Integration**

-The portfolio includes a contact form that sends submissions to an n8n webhook for processing.
+The website includes a contact form that sends submissions to an n8n webhook for processing.
 The integration is handled by the `N8nClient` class located in `src/utils/n8nClient.ts`.

 **Configuration:**